Pros / There are 14 swim spa models to pick from and personalize.

 Whether it's the TruSwim, Synergy or Vitality series, there are a lot of features to consider.
 At PDC Spas, each spa's therapeutic jet system can be calibrated to hard or soft massage settings and water flow can be changed with an Ultra Massage Selector.
 You can select whatever jet configuration best fits your needs, whether it's play or exercise.
 With swim spas ranging from 1,792 to 2,700 gallons, it's not the largest selection of sizes we saw but it's still enough to work for most users.
 If you want an extra-large swim spa of more than 7,000 gallons, check out SwimEx.

-PDC doesn’t list MSRP prices up front, but the “how to buy” link takes you to BuyPDC.com where you can find a ton of spas accompanied by their prices.
-These spas will ship to you for free, though not to all locations.
+PDC doesn’t list MSRP prices up front, but the “how to buy” link allows you to find a local dealer where you can get that information.
+You can also visit BuyPDC.com where you can find a ton of hot tubs accompanied by their prices.
+These will ship to you for free, though not to all locations.
 We asked, and customer service responded to our email immediately to let us know they would definitely ship to our location in northern Utah.
 And speaking of customer service, we requested a price quote and got a reply 7 hours later.
 This was the second fastest response of the companies we reached out to.
 We also got an informational packet in the mail postmarked the day after we visited the website.

 If you decide to make a purchase, don’t forget about the accessories.
 PDC Spas sells spa covers, water care filters and chemicals and even speakers so you can play your favorite tunes right through your swim spa.
 You can even further personalize your spa with external siding, lights, stairs and more.
 Keep in mind though that the more detail you add to your swim spa, the more expensive it will be.
 If you don’t want to take our word on all of this, PDC Spas has a customer reviews page where you can see what users really think of these swim spas.
 At the time of our most recent review cycle, all of the reviews from 2018 were positive.